-- not contain information about a minister’s activities or views that have no relationship to the minister’s official duties as such (for example, favourite books or discussion of unrelated activities in their electorate).
-Ministers can establish personal websites at their own expense for such purposes
+- not contain information about a minister’s activities or views that have no relationship to the minister’s official duties.
+Examples include the minister’s favourite books or a discussion of unrelated activities in their electorate.
+Ministers can set up personal websites at their own expense for things like this.

-- comply with additional requirements during caretaker period.
+- comply with additional requirements during the caretaker period

 Sometimes agency and ministerial content may need to appear on both types of site.
 A minister might choose to put material produced by the agency on his or her website and there will be times when it will be appropriate for a ministerial media release to be placed on an agency website.